NJW Presents Rod McGaha

 The performance starts at 8pm.
-Doors open at 7:15.
-Prior to the concert, at 6pm, Rod will host a reception to mark the opening of his art show in the gallery at NJW.
-Stay tuned for details about the show!
+Prior to the concert, at 7pm, Rod will host a reception to mark the opening of his art show, "Reflections," in the gallery at NJW.
+Click here for details about the show!

 Tickets will go on sale Monday, April 1 at 10am and will be available online or by phone 24/7 at Brown Paper Tickets (800-838-3006), or during daytime business hours at 242-5299.